|

 Estimated - William Brown’s Parents’ Birth and Marriage Years:

-William’s parents’
+William’s

-birth and marriage years are estimated using the standard genealogy
+parents’ birth and marriage years are estimated using the standard genealogy

-of 25 years for men and 21 years for women.
-Thus, assuming William was their
+birth-to-marriage assumptions of 25 years for men and 21 years for women.
+Thus,

-Brown), may have married, at the latest, in about 1716, one year before his
+Brown, may have married, at the latest, in about 1716, one year before his

-estimated birth year 1717 (and earlier if William had older siblings.
+estimated birth year 1717 (and earlier if William had older siblings).
 Also,

-standard 25 year birth-to-marriage assumption from his father’s estimated marriage
+standard 25 year birth-to-marriage assumption from his father’s estimated

-year 1716.
-William’s mother, Mrs. Brown, may have been born about 1695 by
+marriage year 1716.
+William’s mother, Mrs. Brown, may have been born about 1695

-estimated marriage year 1716.
+mother’s estimated marriage year 1716.

 ___________________________________________